Stormz99/aws-scaling-and-monitoring-terraform/README.md

 # Terraform AWS Infrastructure Setup

 This project automates the deployment of an AWS infrastructure using Terraform.
-It provisions a Virtual Private Cloud (VPC) with public and private subnets, security groups, an internet gateway, a NAT gateway, and additional resources like an S3 bucket.
+It provisions a Virtual Private Cloud (VPC) with public and private subnets, security groups, an internet gateway, a NAT gateway, and additional resources like an S3 bucket and Auto Scaling Group.
 This README provides a detailed overview of the project, its configuration, and how to use it.

 ---